Travelling

 Preliminary Due Diligence

-Before signing a contract with an investor, Immigrant Invest lawyers carry out the preliminary Due Diligence.
+Before signing a contract with an investor, Immigrant Invest lawyers conduct preliminary Due Diligence.
 This check minimises the risks of the refusal.
-A certified Compliance Anti Money Laundering Officer examines the information on the investor in the international databases.
+A certified Compliance Anti-Money Laundering Officer reviews the investor’s information in international databases.

 2